my-author-example/website/README.md

 This is really awesome website

-Edit on example branch

-Now editing on update-release

-Update locally, then remotely
+Updates made on master on Github before rebase